[Last updated January 5, 2026]

 After assembling the basic personal information needed to file a tax return, you’ll need to gather the necessary documents.
 Often, seniors receive income in a few different ways, so you’ll have to look for any 1099s for pension, Social Security, or retirement accounts.

 A good rule of thumb is that your parent should receive a tax form from each source of income they have.
 These forms are typically delivered by mail but are often available online.
 If you’re unsure if the senior should receive a specific form, don’t hesitate to call the company where the account is held.
-You’re not the first to have this question, and you certainly won’t be the last.
 Almost every financial institution will have someone available to answer your tax form-related questions.

 Remember that your loved one might not receive any documentation from a Roth 401(k) or a Roth IRA.
 These types of accounts are entitled to tax-free growth, so in most cases, your parent won’t owe any taxes on distributions from these accounts.